 Dr Matthew Flannagan is a theologian with proficiency in contemporary analytic philosophy.
 He holds a PhD in Theology from the University of Otago, a Masters (with First Class Honours) and a Bachelors in Philosophy from the University of Waikato; he also holds a post-graduate diploma in secondary teaching from Bethlehem Tertiary Institute.

 His area of expertise is Divine Command Meta-Ethics, Applied Ethics, Bio-Ethics, Old Testament Ethics, Philosophy of Religion, Philosophy of Law, Critical Thinking and Apologetics.
 He has formally debated Dr Zoe During (formerly of the Abortion Law Reform Association of New Zealand), Dr Bill Cooke (then President of the New Zealand Association of Rationalist Humanists) and Dr Raymond Bradley (Emeritus Professor of Philosophy at the University of Auckland).
 Matt regularly participates in local and international conferences, panel discussions and public lectures.

 Matt served as President of the University of Waikato Students Union in 1999 and has been involved in both the running and leadership of several campus groups and charitable Christian organisations.
-He is currently involved in the running of Thinking Matters Auckland.

 Matt is seeking full-time academic employment in either Philosophy or Theology or as a Religious Education, Critical Thinking or Philosophy teacher in the secondary sector and will consider vacancies anywhere in the world; his curriculum vitae is available on request.